 Broadview Where the Assiniboine and Cree Sub-Division tribes roamed and hunted before the white man came, the Second Prairie Plain maintains its modern farming character.
 Alexander, characterized as are most prairie stations, by local grain elevators, chose the second name of Sir John A. Macdonald, Prime Minister at Confederation, for its own; Griswold marks an Indian Reservation; and Oak Lake, proud of the tourist resort to the southwest, commemorates its watering place.
 The bridge at mileage 46.1 crosses Gopher Creek.
-Virden, with oil wells, mileage 47-48, is the junction for Neudorf Sub-Division.
-Elkhorn's name commemorates a find of top specimen elk horns made by surveyors of the line.
-Kirkella is the junction with McAuley Sub-Division.
-Mileage 74.7 marks the boundary between the provinces of Manitoba and Saskatchewan.
-Fleming, Saskatchewan commemorates Sir Sandford Fleming, former engineer in chief of the Canadian Pacific Railway, noted surveyor who mapped two passes through the Canadian Rockies, and originator of the idea of Standard Time.
+Virden, with oil wells, mileage 47-48, is the junction for Neudorf Sub-Division, Elkhorn's name commemorates a find of top specimen elk horns made by surveyors of the line.
+Mileage 74.7 marks the boundary between the provinces of Manitoba and Saskatchewan, Fleming, Saskatchewan, commemorates Sir Sandford Fleming, former engineer in chief of the Canadian Pacific Railway, noted surveyor who mapped two passes through the Canadian Rockies, and originator of the idea of Standard Time.
 Moosomin gets its name from an early Indian chief.
-Red Jacket is thought to commemorate the North West Mounted Police, and Wapella is an Indian word for "white snow".
-Broadview, junction of the Broadview and Indian Head Sub-Divisions, is also the boundary of the Central and Mountain Standard Time Zones.
-Here westward travellers retard their watches by one hour.
+Broadview is the junction of the Broadview and Indian Head Sub-Divisions.

 Indian Head Oakshela, from the Indian word for Sub-Division "child", has an altitude of 1,959 feet.
 Sharp eyes may pick out gophers, coyotes, jack rabbits, western meadow larks, Brewer's blackbirds and hawks throughout the prairie region.
 This country forms part of "Palliser's Triangle", an area surveyed by Captain John Palliser for the Colonial Office of Great Britain, 1857-60.
 His expeditions took him from Lake Superior to beyond the Canadian Rockies.
-Actually, the triangle was a five-sided, irregular area, the southern part, which the Canadian Pacific traverses, being classified as "arid".
+Actually, the triangle was a fivesided, irregular area, the southern part, which the Canadian Pacific traverses, being classified as "arid".
 Look at it today!
-Thanks to låter reports, which stressed the summer rainfall, cereal experiments were made and the prairies came into their
+Thanks to later reports, which stressed the summer rainfall, cereal experiments were made and the prairies came into their own as a great wheatland.
+Plant breeders, under the direction of the Department of Agriculture, developed rust-resistant, quick-ripening "hard" wheat, today grown on 25,000,000 acres.
+Indian Head ships much grain, has a forest nursery station, experimental farm and entomological laboratory.
+History does not seem to record who was calling when Qu'Appelle was named.
+The naming of Pilot Butte, if you note the lone hill north of the track, becomes obvious.
+Tree-shaded Regina originally enjoyed the name of "Pile of Bones," a translation of "Wascana" which still applies to attractive Wascana Lake within the city limits.